altMITgcm/MITgcm/doc/getting_started/getting_started.rst

     specifies a list of directories containing “modifications”.
-These directories contain files with names that may (or may not) exist in the main MITgcm source tree but will be overridden by any identically-named sources within the “mods” directories.
+These directories contain files with names that may (or may not) exist in the main MITgcm source tree but will be overridden by any identically-named sources within the ``-mods`` directories.

-    The order of precedence for this “name-hiding” is as follows (*what does this mean?*):
+    The order of precedence for this “name-hiding” is as follows:

     -  “mods” directories (in the order given)